tgjones/dryrunner/README.md

 string websiteProjectName = "DryRunner.TestWebsite";
 TestSiteManager testSiteManager = new TestSiteManager(websiteProjectName, new TestSiteOptions {
+    Server = new TestSiteServerOptions
+    {
         Port = 9000, // Any port that won't conflict with other services running on your computer (optional; default is 8888).
         ApplicationPath = "/blub" // Application path (optional; default is the server root "/").
+    }
 });
 testSiteManager.Start();